-- If your mix is crumbly, thin it with up to 3 tbsp almond milk.
+- If your mix is crumbly, thin it with up to 3 tablespoon almond milk.
 The batter should look fudgy and soft, but not runny.
 Whether you need the almond milk will depend on the texture of your almond butter.

-- Stir in chocolate chips.
+- Stir in the chocolate chips.

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.